Last updated on June 21st, 2024 at 01:42 pm

 Absolutely yes!
 Newton Stewart is a pretty town set beside the River Cree.
 There are some interesting shops and walks in the town itself, with independent stores and cafes to enjoy.
 Nearby there are red kite trails, Wigtown and the Galloway coastline to explore as well.

-The cafe is small and they had screens in between the tables.
+The cafe is small and they have screens in between the tables.

 I enjoyed a lovely oat coffee and an amazing caramel brownie.
 The service was warm and friendly which is always good when you are a single traveller.

-The Sainsbury supermarket is a mid sized supermarket with everything you would expect to find.
-There is an entry system for Covid which was reassuring.
+The Sainsbury supermarket is a mid-sized supermarket with everything you would expect to find.
+There was entry system for COVID-19 which was reassuring.
 There is plenty of parking outside the store.
 I picked up supplies for my holiday including salad, some nice bakes, and bread.

 There are plenty of cafes in Newton Stewart, along with takeaways and some interesting independent shops.
 Due to the Covid19 situation, I didn’t spend too long in the town centre, nor did I eat out other than for lunch.